Why the insurance industry?

 During the Programme

-- The onus is on you Not everyone you meet will be prepared for you or in some cases interested in you, be prepared to be explain what you hope to achieve make their job easier for them and be pro-active.
+- The onus is on you Not everyone you meet will be prepared for you or in some cases interested in you.
+Be prepared to explain what you hope to achieve, making their job easier for them and be pro-active.

 - Prepare for meetings Many people may not be sure why they are meeting you, it is often a favour to someone else.
 Show initiative and lead the meeting.
 Ask for advice but ensure that you understand what you hope to gain from the meeting and what points you want to get across.
 You can only do this if you prepare and research the industry, company, class and individual.

 - Follow up Every meeting needs to be followed up.
 Update your network regularly with your progress.
 It really is a case of right place right time so the more you are on people’s radar the better.

 - Diverse roles The insurance industry has many diverse roles on offer.
 You may be interested in underwriting and broking but use the programme to explore other areas of the industry.
 At worst it will add to your knowledge and understanding, while you may find your skill set is better suited to a different function.